 The Judicial Council submits this report to the Joint Legislative Budget Committee and the California State Auditor under Public Contract Code section 19209 to provide information related to procurement of contracts for the judicial branch.
 The report includes a list of vendors and contractors as required by Public Contract Code section 19209(b).
-The report further identifies the amount of payment(s) to the contractors and vendors, the types of services and goods provided, and the judicial branch entity or entities with which the contractors and vendors contracted to provide those goods and services.
-The report is a summary which includes a list of all new contracts and amended contracts as required by Public Contract Code section 19209(c) and identifies the vendors and contractors, the types of services and goods provided under the contract, including any changes to the contract value, type of services or goods or the contract.
+The report further identifies the amounts of payment(s) to the contractors and vendors, the types of services and goods provided, and the judicial branch entity or entities with which the contractors and vendors contracted to provide those goods and services.
+The report is a summary which includes a list of all new contracts and amended contracts as required by Public Contract Code section 19209(c) and identifies the vendors and contractors, the types of services and goods provided under the contract, including any changes to the contract value, type of services or goods, or the contract.
 Judicial branch entities are the Supreme Court, Courts of Appeal (COA), superior courts, Habeas Corpus Resource Center (HCRC), and the Judicial Council.

-Because the operative date of the Judicial Branch Contract Law (JBCL) was October 1, 2011, contracts entered into or amended only after that date are included in this report.
-This report and all future reports are semiannual and cover the six-month periods from January 1 through June 30 and July 1 through December 31.
-This is the seventh semiannual report and covers the period from July 1 through December 31, 2014.
+Because the operative date of the Judicial Branch Contract Law (JBCL) was October 1, 2011, only contracts entered into or amended after that date are included in this report.
+This report is developed on a semiannual basis and covers the six-month periods from January 1 through June 30 and July 1 through December 31.
+This report covers the period from January 1 through June 30, 2015.